wyldcam/-ARCHIVED-redshift/README.md

 There are many, many different types of queries possible beyond just those above, and the [Query Examples](example_queries) in this repository should help to give a sense of some other possibilities.

+## Getting Help

+The SQL dialect used by Redshift is derived from Postgres SQL and is [fully documented here](http://docs.aws.amazon.com/redshift/latest/dg/c_redshift-and-postgres-sql.html).
+In our experience though, very little that works for Postgres doesn't work with redshift so looking for help in the [Postgres SQL Documentation](http://www.postgresql.org/docs/9.3/interactive/tutorial-sql.html) is generally just as helpful.